20squares/credible-commitments/credible-commitments/README.md

 ### Vanilla prisoner's dilemma

-As for prisoner's dilemma, the strategies we employed are the following.
-For [Vanilla prisoner's dilemma](#vanilla-prisoners-dilemma),
+For [Vanilla prisoner's dilemma](#vanilla-prisoners-dilemma), the strategies we employed are the following:

 ```haskell
 cooperateStrategy :: Kleisli Stochastic () ActionPD